lo-language/velo/docs/index.md

 #### Language

 - [Basics](/intro) - everything you can do without calls
+- [Expressions](/expressions) - everything you can do without calls
 - [Objects](/intro)
 - [Streamlines](/calls) - stateless actions, recursion, concurrency
 - [Modules](/modules)